francoiskroll/zebrafish_orthologs/README.md

 python hits_to_csv_test.py
 ```

+For each human protein of interest, I change in `hits_to_csv_test.py` the file name.

 Look at the names of the human proteins for your protein of interest.
 It could be an isoform or more rarely a synonym/previous name to the one you are used to.

 Each time, copy/paste the zebrafish hit into NCBI to look at the record.